• Skip to primary navigation

 • To make the crepes heat an 8-inch non-stick pan over medium heat.
 When the pan is hot, lightly brush it with melted butter.
 Pour ¼ cup of your batter into the middle of the pan and quickly rotate the pan to evenly coat the bottom.
 After about a minute the bottom of the crepe will be a nice brown color.
 Run a flexible spatula under the crepe and lay it flat on a plate – cooked side up.
 You can stack the rest of the crepes on each other this way.

 • To make the blintzes, place a crepe cooked-side up and spoon 3-4 tablespoons of filling lengthwise in the middle of the crepe.
 Fold one long side of the crepe over the filling, then fold the two short sides in, and fold the remaining side over.
-Place the blintzes seam-side down in a baking dish for 30 minutes.
+Place the blintzes seam-side down in a baking dish for 30 minutes and refrigerate.
 At this point the blintzes can be wrapped and refrigerated up to a day in advance.

 • While the blintzes chill, add the sliced rhubarb, orange juice and sugar into a medium pot and cover.
 Cook over medium heat for 5 to 6 minutes, stirring occasionally.
 When the rhubarb has softened, add the strawberries and continue cooking uncovered for another 5 minutes.
 Stir in the balsamic vinegar and cook for an additional minute and remove from heat.